hu19891110/CMS/readme.md

 ## Install
 For installation we assume that you have met the requirements for laravel 5.1 Additionally, we assume you have installed and configured:

 1. composer
-1. bowser
+1. bower

-asdfasdf
+Commands

 1. git clone git@github.com:DynamicCodeNinja/CMS.git ./
 1. sudo chmod -R o+w storage/